shashitechno/moodle-theme_cleantheme/README.txt

-Cleantheme is based on moodle "Clean" theme.
+moodle-theme_cleantheme shows how the results evaluted from course search plugin are displayed.
+It is based on bootstrap clean theme.

 **** To enable "advance course search" ****

+you may install search_cleantheme.

+OR

+follow these steps.

-Either you can copy file renderer.php file to your theme renderer.php file.
+Step 1 Either copy/replace file renderer.php file to your theme renderer.php file.

-* replace /theme/cleantheme/renderer.php with /theme/yourtheme/renderer.php
+---> * replace /theme/cleantheme/renderer.php with /theme/yourtheme/renderer.php

-OR you may install cleantheme.

-you just need to replace renderer that will override core_course_renderer.
+---> * The standard theme doesn't have renderer file so you need to simply copy the renderer file.

+Step 2 rename renderer class name acording to your theme name.

+for example if you are using theme 'clean' then rename the class names to 'theme_clean_core_renderer' & 'theme_clean_core_course_renderer'.

 Thanks :)